Coronavirus: 3 IE churches sue Newsom over physical distancing orders

 San Bernardino County has nearly 1,000 reported cases of the coronavirus and more than 30 deaths.
 Riverside County has reported nearly 1,800 cases and 50 deaths.
 California has more than 24,000 cases of COVID-19 and nearly 750 deaths, according to a tally by Johns Hopkins University.

-Elsewhere, states and local governments have differed on whether houses of worship must meet social distancing rules.
+Elsewhere, states and local governments have differed on whether houses of worship must meet physical distancing rules.
 Some states have provided a degree of exemption for religious activity.

 In Kansas, a coronavirus outbreak led a fight by Gov. Laura Kelly to limit religious and funeral services to no more than 10 people in advance of Easter.
 After a legislative council overturned her executive order, the Kansas Supreme Court upheld it Saturday.